Recipe: Natural Glair Paint

 Step 5: Add 1 part glair to the pigment.

-Step 6: Mix until the glair and pigment are fully combined.
+Step 6: Mix with spoon or paint brush until the glair and pigment are fully combined.

 Step 7: Paint away!
 If you need to thin the glair paint, use water.

-Storage: Glair paint does not store well, so make enough for one painting session at a time or store in the fridge for short periods of time.
+Storage: Glair paint does not store well, so make enough for one painting session at a time or store in the fridge for up to a few weeks.

 Interested in more recipes featuring Natural Earth Paint products?
 Visit our Recipes page!